Chapter 15.600

 Freestanding Sign

-A sign permanently mounted into the ground, supported by poles, pylons, braces or a solid base and not attached to any building.
-Freestanding signs include those signs otherwise known as “pedestal signs,” “pole signs,” “pylon signs,” and “monument signs.”
+A sign permanently mounted directly into the ground or supported by one or more posts, columns, or other vertical structures or supports, and not attached to or dependent for support from any building.
+Freestanding signs include those signs otherwise known as “pedestal signs,” “pylon signs,” and “monument signs.”

 Figure: FREESTANDING SIGN